-Trainspotting, Danny Boyle’s classic 1996 film about the exploits of heroin addicts in Edinburgh, based on the novel by the provocative writer Irvine Welsh, is getting the sequel treatment.
+Trainspotting, Danny Boyle’s classic 1996 film about the exploits of heroin addicts in Edinburgh, based on the novel by the provocative writer Irvine Welsh, is getting the sequel treatment in the form of T2 Trainspotting.
 Welsh published his own sequel, Porno, in 2002, which saw some returning characters move into the adult film business, and now Boyle’s getting in on the act (as in, he’s making a sequel, not mucky movies, as far as we know).
-There aren’t a massive amount of facts for fans to feast on just yet, but in case you want to get up to speed… here’s everything we know so far.
+Here’s everything we know so far.

 Ewan McGregor has changed his mind

-Reports of the project have noted that the actor, who played the loveable anti-hero Renton in Trainspotting, had previously said it would be “a terrible shame” to make a sequel.
-Actually, that’s not quite accurate – in 2003, at the Cannes Film Festival, he said: “It would be a terrible shame to make a sequel if it wasn’t as good,” which isn’t quite the same thing, is it?
+Early reports of the project noted that the actor, who played the loveable anti-hero Renton in Trainspotting, had previously said it would be “a terrible shame” to make a sequel.
+Actually, that’s not quite accurate – in 2003, at the Cannes Film Festival, he said, “It would be a terrible shame to make a sequel if it wasn’t as good,” which isn’t quite the same thing, is it?
 (Although he also went on to say he didn’t enjoy Porno as much as its predecessor, which is a bit awks).